iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

       thinProvision: "true"
     ```

-2. Apply the yaml config:
+2. Run the following command to apply the YAML file.

     ```bash
     kubectl apply -f iomesh-mongodb-sc.yaml
     ```

-## Deploy MongoDB

-### Create a headless Service for MongoDB

-1. Create a Service used for DNS lookups between MongoDB Pods and the clients within your cluster
+3. Create a headless service which is used for DNS lookups between MongoDB Pods and the clients within your cluster

     ```yaml
     apiVersion: v1